thejohncotton/savvy-course-materials/Wk1Mod4.md

 ---

 Congrats on your fancy new blog!
 As extra credit: implement a responsive layout for all of your pages.
-Share your pages on Slack as you add features and styles, and get excited for tomorrow's Hack-A-Thon!
+Share your pages on Slack as you add features and styles, and get excited for next class's work with _grids_ and a class Hack-A-Thon!